Vinceclave/student_crud_application/README.md

 # Student CRUD Application

-The Student CRUD Application is a Java-based project that allows an admin to manage student information through Create, Read, Update, and Delete (CRUD) operations.
+The Student CRUD Application is a Java-based project developed for a school project.
+It provides administrative functionality to manage student information through Create, Read, Update, and Delete (CRUD) operations.

 ## Installation